-Another significant component of the Middle/High School Out-of-School Time Initiative is program enrichment offered to the participating sites free-of-charge.
+Another significant component of the Middle/High School Out-of-School Time Initiative is program enrichment offered to the participating sites free of charge.
 Referred to as "expanded learning opportunities" (ELOs), these enrichment activities are delivered by content experts from partnering community organizations already contracted through Prime Time.
-ELOs will be offered in the following areas: Supporting school-day academic learning; Exploring technology; Caring for the whole child; Discovering arts and culture; and Leadership and career pathways.
+ELOs cover the following areas: supporting school-day academic learning, exploring technology, caring for the whole child, discovering arts and culture and leadership and career pathways.